 - Physical Sciences: e.g., Physics, Chemistry, Acoustics

 - Mathematics: e.g., Calculus

 - Statistics: must be an actual statistics course

 Satisfaction of these requirements and/or the need for additional coursework will be determined by your faculty advisor when you enter the program.
 Most students with non-CSD backgrounds are able to fulfill additional course requirements without extending their time in the program.

+This is a minimum criterion.
 Most students admitted to the program have a GPA of 3.5 or higher.

 GRE scores at or above the 33rd percentile for Verbal and Quantitative subtests and a 4.0 or better on the Writing subtest, taken within 5 years preceding the application.

 - This is a minimum criterion.
 Most students who have been successful in the program have scores that are in the 50th percentile or higher